 Theory and limited work on propellers, both wood and metal.
 Encompasses fixed, adjustable, controllable, feathering, reversible, and the control of the latter by mechanical, hydromatic, or electrical control systems.
-Including the concept of the unducted fan, and the inspection practice of performing the 100-hour inspection on aircraft engines and propellers.
+The inspection practice of performing the 100hour inspection on aircraft engines and propellers.
 Spring